radiantlogic-v8/documentation-ia-selfmanaged/documentation/run-ops/purge.md

 > See [Define the purge](/configuration/purge-timeslots-policy/#define-the-purge) to learn how to configure the purge in your technical configuration.

-Be aware that there is already a purge policy in the default `docker` technical configuration that comes with the self-managed project:
+Be aware that there is already a purge policy in the default `docker` technical configuration that comes with the project:
 ![Docker configuration default purge](images/docker_conf_default_purge.png)